 Symptoms express themselves through social behaviors – so, it’s easy, and normal, to assume such behavior is intentional.
 But, behaviors may not be deliberate, or even conscious.
 The depressed person’s choices depend on which symptoms are in play – and how badly they are felt, at any given time.

 As believers, we understand the command to love the sinner – even while hating the sin.
 Guess what … the same principle works in this scenario, but with a big, BIG difference.

 Depression is not sin – it’s illness.

-We find this truth in a similar example – the account of Jesus healing a man who was born blind – John 9:1-3 NIV:
+Asking ‘why’ is risky.
+We see this in the account of Jesus healing a man who was born blind – John 9:1-3 NIV:

 As he went along, he saw a man blind from birth.
 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”